 The United States is caught in a partisan hyperconflict that divides politicians, communities, and even families.
 Drawing on his personal experience growing up in a conservative, rural community, teaching in the liberal Ivy League, and working in the heart of the D.C. establishment, West discusses his new Brookings Institution Press book entitled, “Divided Politics, Divided Nation: Hyperconflict in the Trump Era”.
 The memoir draws on conversations over the past 40 years with friends, colleagues, and family members.
 These discussions give the book a unique perspective from which to understand the heated nature of U.S. politics, how we reached our current boiling point, and remedies to bring the country back together.

-On March 25, Brookings Vice President Darrell West will discuss his book and be joined by journalist Karen Tumulty for a discussion.
-Following the conversation, the speakers will take questions from the audience.
-This event will be webcast live.
+On March 25, Brookings Vice President Darrell West discussed his book and was joined by journalist Karen Tumulty for a discussion.
+Following the conversation, the speakers answered questions from the audience.

 To subscribe or manage your subscriptions to our top event topic lists, please visit our event topics page.